javad-yar/Newsletter-sign-up-form-with-success-message/newsletter-sign-up-with-success-message-main/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this code, we need a basic understanding of HTML, CSS and JavaScript.**
+**For understanding this code, we need a basic understanding of HTML, CSS and JavaScript.**